9506hqwy/csvmomi/README.md

 This library is vSphere Management API C# bindings for .NET Standard 2.0.

-This package is ManagedObject implementation class built on C# bindings, and is added some utility functions.
+This package is ManagedObject implementation class built on API bindings, and is added some utility functions.
-ManagedObject class is generated from Reference Guide.
+ManagedObject class is generated from [Reference Guide](https://developer.vmware.com/web/sdk/8.0/vsphere-management).

 ## Examples